wangby511/System-Design-Architecture-and-Infra/aws-related.md

 An Amazon ECS container instance is an Amazon EC2 instance that is running the Amazon ECS container agent and has been registered into an Amazon ECS cluster.

+## [5] Availability Zones

+AWS services have been using Availability Zones for years to build highly available, fault tolerant, and scalable applications.
+Most services have spread multiple independent replicas of their services across multiple Availability Zones.

+Each replica is called a zonal replica.
+The system is designed so that any of the replicas can fail at any time.
+When a replica fails, it can be temporarily removed from the system until everything works as expected again.

 ## Reference

 [1] <https://medium.com/awesome-cloud/aws-difference-between-sqs-and-sns-61a397bf76c5>